 Text Size Specifies the text size displayed on the JANUS screen.
 Options are regular height (normal characters) or double height (double high text).
+The default is regular height.

 Note: Display of double height characters is not supported on the JANUS 2050.